zextras/sps-carbonio-ha-ansible-setup/README.md

-# Carbonio High Availability (HA) Installation
+# Carbonio Cluster Services Redundancy

-This repository contains separate Ansible playbooks designed to configure Carbonio HA.
+This repository contains separate Ansible playbooks that enables redundacy for Carbonio services like Directory, Postgres and Kafka that are mandatory to implement Mail Replica.
 ## Playbooks Overview

 ### 1. **Kafka**